 I am a PC user (using Windows 7 Home Premium) but if I will manage to sell more photos, I might change to Mac. ;-)

-Enjoy David Gutierrez’s Work Through a Windows 7 Theme
+Enjoy David Gutierrez's Work Through a Windows Theme - Download Links

-David shared with us some of his favorite photos from London, Bilbao and Madrid and we created a Windows 7 theme available in three aspect ratios.
-Download and install the theme to fully enjoy David’s work.
+David shared with us some of his favorite photos from London, Bilbao and Madrid and we created two themes: one for Windows 7 and one for Windows 8.
+Download and install it to fully enjoy David's work.

-We recommend you to use your favorite BitTorrent client to download the themes.
-You can find the BitTorrent download pages here: Cityscapes by David Gutierrez - Windows Theme .
+- You can find the BitTorrent download page here: Cityscapes by David Gutierrez - Windows Theme [v2].
 You can download the torrent file directly from here.

-NOTE: if you are not familiar with BitTorrent and how to download files via this file sharing protocol, please read this tutorial: Using BitTorrent to Share Big Files with You - How Will it Work?
+If you are not familiar with torrents, we recommend that you read this brief tutorial: Using BitTorrent to Share Big Files with You - How Will it Work?.

 COPYRIGHT: David Gutierrez.
-If you plan to use the pictures included in this theme for something else than your desktop backgrounds, you need written permission from their author.
+If you plan to use the pictures included in this theme for something other than your desktop backgrounds, you need written permission from their author.

 Follow David's Work

-The photos from our Windows 7 theme are just a teaser, compared to what you can find on David Gutierrez’s website.
-If you want to stay up to date with his latest work, you should follow David’s Flickr account.
+The photos from our Windows 7 and Windows 8 theme are just a teaser, compared to what you can find on David Gutierrez's website.
+If you want to stay up to date with his latest work, you should follow David's Flickr account.

 We thank David for working with us and we look forward to seeing city landscapes also from Romania or the US, the home countries for most of our editors.